Convergence to Radial Symmetry in Iterative Convolution-Thresholding Dynamics: Introduction

-We can derive the input function $f_t$ of Algorithm \ref{alg:cts} by taking the limit of the average input degree function, $f_{G_n}$, on a sequence of graphs $\{G_n\}$ drawn from the soft geometric random graph model.
-Since the domain of $f_{G_n}$ changes with $n$, we define the limit in the following particular way.
+We can derive the interaction field $f$ of the $\alpha$-cap Process (as given in Definition~\ref{alg:cts}) by taking the limit of $f_{G_n}$ (as given in Definition~\ref{def:kcap}) on a sequence of graphs $\{G_n\}$ drawn from the soft geometric random graph model.
+We abuse notation and define $g:\mathcal{X}\times\mathcal{X}\to[0,1]$ by $g(x,y)=g(x-y)$.